lzhangbv/kfac_pytorch/README.md

-# Artifact for DP-KFAC SC 2022
+# Scalable K-FAC Training with Distributed Preconditioning

 Distributed K-FAC Preconditioner in PyTorch using [Horovod](https://github.com/horovod/horovod) for communication.